DhruvDh/mergesort-egui/src/mergesort-instructions.md

-# Interactive MergeSort Discovery Guide
+# Constructivist Conversational AI Tutor

 ## IMPORTANT: Your Role and Context